It’s true! Multi-day events or series are possible through Find My Zen.

 How does the process for a facilitator differ from teaching a one-time Find My Zen event?

 There are a few ways that event series operates that differ from one-time events:

 Registration Reminders.
 Find My Zen will send a reminder to all enrolled prior to the first event date - as we do with all events.
 However, no reminders will be sent from Find My Zen after the first date.
 Thus, it’s up to you how you stay in touch with and engage those who book.
 We recommend over-communicating, mainly if your event dates are more spread out!

 Payment.
 We will issue yo in full (i.e., for the entire series) within our standard payout window of the first date of the series.

 How do refunds work for series?

 We describe how refunds work in this FAQ section.

 What happens if I don’t host all my event dates?

 We understand unforeseen circumstances come up that make it necessary to reschedule a date.
-If this is the case, it is your responsibility to notify those booked and make up the event date.
+If this is the case, you must notify those booked and make up the event date.
 If rescheduling is necessary, you must ensure that all are able to attend new dates.
 We recommend avoiding this if possible, as it can lead to a less than optimal student experience.
-If Dabble learns that not all dates were taught as promised, Find My Zen will charge the teacher the pro-rated portion of the event series - due within 15 days - and refund students accordingly.
+If Find My Zen learns that not all dates were taught as promised, Find My Zen will charge the facilitator the pro-rated portion of the event series - due within 15 days - and refund students accordingly.